Clinical Trials in Emerging Latin American Countries

 Language Barriers and Translation

 One of the biggest challenges, given that most studies originate in countries outside of Latin America, is language.
 Not only is careful translation critical to the logistics and procedures involved, it is even more crucial to ensuring the safety and ethical treatment of study participants — particularly in the area of informed consent.
 Addressing language barriers therefore requires an understanding of the patient demographics in each country.
 Although all regulatory documents must be provided in Castilian Spanish, the official and written language of the countries that we are discussing, any patient-related materials must be adapted for the target patient population.
-Experts who are native speakers and have a background in clinical research are best equipped to perform such culturally sensitive translations.
+Experts who are native speakers and have a background in clinical research are best equipped to perform culturally sensitive life science translation.

 Due to the large geographic barriers in the region, several variants of Latin American Spanish have developed.
 Not only are there variations of Spanish particular to each of these three countries, but within each country there are distinct regional dialects.
 Often words from local indigenous languages have replaced Spanish words or there are different meanings for words or phrases.
 In addition, large immigrant groups have also influenced the way the language is spoken.

 For example, the people of Peru predominantly speak three different languages: Spanish, Quechua, (both of which are official languages) and Aymara (also widely spoken).
 The Spanish spoken in Peru has two forms or dialects, the Spanish of the coast and that of the central capital region.
 Quechua, the official language of the Incas, has had a great influence on Peruvian Spanish and several words from this indigenous language have permanently been introduced into the Peruvian Spanish language, e.g. papa (potato) and alpaca (llama wool).